 Forecasters warned it could get worse: The storm was likely to strengthen into a Category 4 monster by the time it makes a landfall in the U.S. this weekend, most likely hitting North Carolina.
 Irene could crawl up the coast Sunday toward the Northeast region, where residents aren't accustomed to such storms.

 Officials dusted off evacuation plans and readied for the first hurricane to threaten the U.S. in three years.
-It's been more seven years since a major hurricane, considered a Category 3 with winds of at least 111 mph (179 kph), hit the East Coast.
-Hurricane Jeanne came ashore on Florida's east coast in 2004.
+It's been more than a decade since the East Coast has been hit by a major hurricane, considered a Category 3 with winds of at least 111 mph (179 kph).

 Though Irene was downgraded to a Category 1 storm on Tuesday with maximum sustained winds of 90 mph (145 kph), forecasters believed it would strengthen over warm waters.

 "I'm not panicking, but I was born and raised here," said Peggy Temple, of Wrightsville Beach, N.C.

 She bought sandbags to protect her first-floor property from flooding.

 "I know the drill.
 You want to be ready, because you can't be putting up storm shutters with 100 mile an hour winds and torrential rain," she said.

 Nearby, scores of bronzed sunbathers strolled around in bathing suits and towels, soaking up one of the last weeks of the summer tourist season.
 Traffic was typical for this time of year, with more cars headed toward the beach than away from it, though some vacationers had started canceling weekend hotel reservations.